 If I close my eyes and imagine what would be my perfect combination of flavors, these muffins with dark chocolate, chopped almond, and flakey salt are on the list.
 Each bite of these muffins is perfect, between the crunch of the almonds , the lightly sweetened chocolate, and the perfect touch of salt, yum.
 They really are the best.

 These muffins with dark chocolate are 100% vegan and super quick to make.
-It is the type of bake good that I like to have in my kitchen over the countertop.
-I love that my kids can go into the kitchen and a homemade treat.
+It is the type of baked good that I like to have in my kitchen over the countertop.
+I love that my kids can go into the kitchen and have a homemade treat.

 Ingredients for these vegan muffins